jallen2034/cbc-take-home/README.md

 - [React](https://reactjs.org/), a JavaScript library for building user interfaces
 - [Next.js](https://nextjs.org/), a frontend framework for server-side rendering, easy routing, serverless RESTful API

+### Project Structure

+- `src/`: Contains all source files.
+- `components/`: Reusable UI components, including JobDataContainer.
+- `helpers/`: Helper functions for data processing, such as buildJobHierarchyTree and calculateTotalCost.
+- `tests/`: Jest unit test files organized similarly to the main files they test, ensuring modular and targeted testing.

+The app should now be running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.

 ### Getting started

 #### 1. Clone the repository to your local machine: